- Home

 Recognition of prior learning

-Key focus for this priority
+Key focus for priority

-- inadequate assessment practices
+- Inadequate assessment practices

-- issuance of fraudulent qualifications
+- Issuance of fraudulent qualifications

 Risk overview

+RPL is a legitimate part of the VET sector and the Australian education system.
 Performed well, it recognises skills built from experience and provides a robust framework to ensure people can have their skills recognised.

 Individual competency-based assessment must be undertaken by qualified assessors including to identify training required to fill gaps in a person’s knowledge and skills to meet the requirements specified in a training package.
 ASQA has ongoing concerns about the inadequate RPL practices of some providers who exploit vulnerable students and compromise the integrity of qualifications.